 - Nimonics: Cobalt, Chromium, Nickel

-Because of these toxic fumes, worksites need to ensure personal space and larger areas follow ventilation requirements and are equipped with the appropriate filtration systems.
+Because of these toxic fumes, worksites need to ensure personal space and larger areas follow ventilation requirements and are equipped with the appropriate filtration and laser fume extraction systems.
 Even school administration and building managers have to ensure students are protected at all times.

 Buildings, where laser cutting takes place, will likely need to incorporate a few different filtration and ventilation options in order to catch harmful fumes and air particles.